Looking to improve your 5k running speed? In this article we’ll take a look at what it takes to run a fast 5k.

 All of which contribute to improved 5km running performance.

-So, what is the best type of hill training for 5k running?
+So, what’s the best hill workout for 5k running?

 Well, here’s the interesting thing….all types of hill running improves 5k running speed.